 A Rogers Scholar with a 24 ACT and 3.4 gpa will receive up to $10,000 per year unless they have a 28 ACT and a 3.5 then they qualify for the deans scholarship worth up to $15,000 per year.
 Rogers Scholars with a 30 ACT or above and a 3.5 gpa or above will qualify for the presidential scholarship worth up to $22,000 per year.

-Morehead State University, located in Morehead, Ky., is offering 15 full tuition scholarships each year for graduates of the Rogers Scholars program who earn a score of 20 or better on the ACT and have an admission index of 600.
+Morehead State University, located in Morehead, Ky., is offering 15 full tuition scholarships each year for graduates of the Rogers Scholars program who earn a score of 20 or better on the ACT and have an un-weighted high school GPA of 3.5 or higher. .
 In addition, those students with an ACT of 28 or higher combined with a high school GPA of 3.75 will receive both full tuition and on-campus housing.
 In addition to scholarships, MSU will provide students with opportunities for service learning through its Honors Residential Leadership program and through high quality academic programs that feature student research.
 MSU’s program of distinction, the Institute for Regional Analysis and Public Policy, also is partnering with The Center to develop a leadership and public policy curriculum for students in future Rogers Scholars programs.
 The four-year value of a single scholarship is expected to exceed $21,000.

 The University of Pikeville, located in Pikeville, KY, is offering tuition scholarships to all graduates of the Rogers Scholars program.
 The value of the scholarship is $3,000 per year in addition to an academic scholarship.
 The Rogers Scholar Supplemental Scholarship is renewable up to four years for a $12,000 value.